PartialVolume/shredos.x86_64/README.md

 >- **but** do not have a writeable partition for PDFs/configurations
 >
 > Some tools such as Rufus offer an "ISO-Mode", which enable such a writeable
-> partition (at burn-time).
-But this is not something that can be added to the
-> ISO on the distribution side (at build-time), as it would break the hybrid
-> functionality and standards that are needed for burning the ISO to CD/DVD-ROM.
+> partition at burn-time, which then also allows customization of the GRUB
+> configuration.
 >
+>The **extra** ISOs (experimental) have an "extra" write partition appended.
->The **legacy** ISOs work in BIOS and UEFI, but only burned to CD/DVD-ROM.
+>The **legacy** ISOs work in BIOS and UEFI, but only as burned to CD/DVD-ROM.

 #### Building multiple configurations: